bweathers3/college-rec/README.md

 # Welcome!

-# Get Recruited Frontend - college-rec
+# GetRecruited Frontend - college-rec

-## Get Recruited Technologies
+## GetRecruited Technologies

-The Get Recruited site is comprised of a Rails API backend, and a React/Redux frontend.
+The GetRecruited site is comprised of a Rails API backend, and a React/Redux frontend.

+This ReadMe focuses on the frontend application.

+#### What is a frontend?

+When you visit our website you're interacting with two systems, a frontend application and a backend application.
+The frontend application is responsible for inputing  data from the user interface, displaying images, text and data on our web pages.

+Points regarding the frontend technologies:

 * React / Redux
 * In local development the sever should be on localhost:3000